hafsaz17/CognoRise-Infotech/README.md

-# 📊 Data Analytics Internship Projects at Cognorise Info Tech 📊
+## 📊 Data Analytics Internship Projects at Cognorise InfoTech
 Welcome to my GitHub repository showcasing projects developed during my Data Analytics internship at Cognorise Info Tech.

 Stay tuned for updates as I dive into exploratory data analysis, predictive modeling, and more!